apache/airflow/docs/stable-rest-api/migration.rst

 Create a dag_run from a given dag_id
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The endpoint for creating a dag_run from a given dag_id have changed from
+The endpoint for creating a dag_run from a given dag_id has changed from

 .. http:post:: /api/experimental/dags/<DAG_ID>/dag_runs